Top 10 tips to buying a motorhome

 6. Look at new and used vehicles

 Having something brand new to park in your driveway is the dream – an untouched unit that has no one else’s boot prints on it and a great warranty from the dealer.
 But, if a new model is out of your price range, or you can only afford a new but smaller unit, consider buying second hand.
-You can find some great bargains that may have been ex-rental motorhomes, or models that have been rarely used by their owners who found they preferred other ways of travelling instead.
+You can find some great bargains that may have been refurbished motorhomes, or models that have been rarely used by their owners who found they preferred other ways of travelling instead.

 7. Find a good mechanic